ITU-BDSA23-GROUP17/Chirp/docs/report.md

 <!-- Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the `main` branch of your repository. -->

-The diagram below shows the lifecycle of a GitHub issue from it's creating until it is closed and resolved.
+The diagram below shows the lifecycle of a GitHub issue from it's creation until it is closed and resolved.

 ![](./images/uml/issue.drawio.png)